bufferapp/android-guidelines/project_style_guidelines.md

     private int userId      = 8;
     private int count       = 0;

-This makes variables difficult to read.
-It creates a stream of whitespace which is known to cause text to be difficult to read for certain learning difficulties.
+This creates a stream of whitespace which is known to make text difficult to read for certain learning difficulties.

 ####2.2.8 Use spaces for indentation